Discover our agriculture and farming resources

-Combining the Tetraploid benefits of Seagoe perennial ryegrass with soft leaved tall fescue.
-The foundation of NutriFibre is soft-leaf tall fescue, a development stemming from the Royal Barenbrug Group’s international breeding programme.
-Nutrifibre technology combines mineral efficiency, high protein production, digestibility, effective fibre-rich cell walls and drought tolerance from its deep rooting ability of soft-leaf tall fescue.
+The foundation of NutriFibre is the Soft-leaf tall fescue, a development stemming from the Royal Barenbrug Group’s international breeding programme.
+NutriFibre technology combines mineral efficiency, high protein production, digestibility, effective fibre-rich cell walls and drought tolerance from the deep rooting ability of the Soft-leaf tall fescue.

-- Effective Fibre Grass because NutriFibre provides effective fibre giving optimal roughage in the diet
+- Effective fibre giving optimal roughage in the diet

-The soil temperature should be above 12°C at the time of sowing; it is advisable to sow NitriFibre between March 1st and September 15th.
+The soil temperature should be above 8°C at the time of sowing; it is advisable to sow NutriFibre between March 1st and September 15th.

-After sowing, NutriFibre puts a lot of energy into the development of its root system.
-This explains why NutriFibre has a slower start that other grasses in the first year.
+After sowing, NutriFibre puts a lot of energy into the development below the ground, within its root system, resulting in a slower visible start than other grasses.
 After developing a solid underground system, the grass yield is higher due to the extra root structure.

 Cutting times are flexible because the quality of the feed value of NutriFibre decreases more slowly when the crop matures than with perennial ryegrass or festulolium.
 This makes farmers less dependent on the weather, providing a better guarantee for making successful silage.